axiomgaming/lostark_theory/README.md

 ## Defense
  - Survivability depends on total HP and damage mitigation.
 Raw incoming damage is mitigated (reduced) then subtracted from your HP.
 If your HP goes to 0 you get to observe.
- - Damage mitigation is a function of Armor Coefficient $a$:
+ - Damage mitigation as a function of Armor Coefficient $a$:
    $f(a) = 1 - {1 \over (1 + (0.0001535 \times 5000a))} = 1 - (1 + (0.7675a))^{-1} = {0.7675a \over 0.7675a + 1}$
  - HP is a function of HP coefficient $h$ and ability stone vitality $v$: $f(h,v) = hv$
  - Actual damage taken is a function of mitigation $m$ and raw damage $d_{raw}$: $f(m,d) = d_{raw}(1-m)$
  - Putting it all together we get damage taken as a function of armor coefficient $a$ and raw damage $d_{raw}$:
    $d_{taken}(a,d_{raw}) = d_{raw}(1 - {0.7675a \over 0.7675a + 1})$
- - This table translated from: [https://docs.google.com/spreadsheets/d/10NC1mgY8HQKmaU_IryqGfPM7dJUwaJPfw2G2kPGOFs8/edit#gid=0] found via [https://infolao.tistory.com/entry/Lostark-guide-Class-HP-Armor-Coefficient]
+ - Original version of this table at (out of date): [https://docs.google.com/spreadsheets/d/10NC1mgY8HQKmaU_IryqGfPM7dJUwaJPfw2G2kPGOFs8/edit#gid=0] found via [https://infolao.tistory.com/entry/Lostark-guide-Class-HP-Armor-Coefficient]
- - Updated to calculate Gunlancer HP as 2.5, not 2.6 as in the linked table, added Sorceress.

 | Class        | HP Coefficient | HP from 20k Vitality Ability Stone | Armor Coefficient | Damage mitigated ratio | Max incoming damage |
 |:-------------|:--------------:|:----------------------------------:|:-----------------:|:----------------------:|:-------------------:|